nitindahiya-dev/ecommerce/readme.md

 This project is under construction

-test account:
-email : admin@gmail.com
-password : 12345

-1) Make user interface better
-2) Create Product API
-3) Login with google
+1) Login with google
-4) Use Redux for state management
+2) Create ..product..cart and wishlist workflow